course redesign Resources

 - Teaching & Learning

 The site includes a large number of resources including introductory readings on course redesign, a good list of course redesign planning resources, and a description of the replacement model, in which some in-class time is replaced with online learning activities.
 The replacement approach is the focus of NAU's President's Technology Initiative.
-You can also view examples and case studies from a number of disciplines.
+You can also view examples and case studies from a number of disciplines and the six models of course redesign.

 Topics in the guide include situational factors, learning goals, feedback & assessment, teaching/learning activities, integration, course structure, instructional strategy, and more.